 For students following graduation to be entitled to unemployment benefits they must prove a period of inactivity depending on their age.
 This period is called the "waiting period".
-From 2012 the "waiting period" becomes the "professional integration time".
+The system was reformed in 2012 and renamed "professional integration time".
 The number of days according to age is as follows:

-Table 23.
+Table 24.
 Waiting period according to age [2009-2011]